lagarrueal/tts-exercises/5_record_your_data/README.md

 ## Recording Your Voice
 * In our experiments, each 50 sentence session takes about 10 minutes to finish.
 This means that you could finish recording your list of 500 sentences in two 50 minute sessions.
 We recommend you do this across two days to avoid any strain.
-* When you have finished your reading list you can export the dataset from LOBE.
+* When you have finished your reading list you can export the dataset from sLOBE.

 ## Downloading Your Data
 After recording all your sentences, it is time to download the data.